 13/16 – Postupano Q,Q,Q,S,Q,Q,

-Not too many dances in this rhythm.
-I know of only one, postupano, from Macedonia.
-One look at the physical demands of the dance, as shown in this film from 1948, shows why it’s not too popular today.
+Here’s, Postupano, from Macedonia.
+One look at the physical demands of the dance, as shown in this film from 1948, shows why it’s not too popular among recreational dancers today.

 15/16 – Bučimiš “Q,Q,Q,Q,S,Q,Q,”